Basic skills needed for media and public outreach

 - For sensitive issues, request interview questions ahead of time.
 Without rehearsing your answers word for word, it is a good idea to prepare your ideas and responses to difficult questions that may come up.

-- Clothing for TV.
-For cameras, wear comfortable clothes in solid shades and a minimum of jewelry or anything else that might distract the viewer's eye.
+- For TV cameras wear comfortable clothes in solid shades and a minimum of jewelry or anything else that might distract the viewer's eye.
 Dark colours are best.

 - If you don't know something, say so in a friendly way.